I brought my teenage daughter to a business event. She compared it to a middle-school dance. #awkward

-Sometimes I find paint-by-numbers chitchat boring so naturally I use my 25 Imaginative Conversation Starters at every lunch, dinner, cocktail or meeting.
-The absolute proof of their success is that one of my very own offspring recently sprung one of the questions on me.
+Sometimes, almost always, I find paint-by-numbers chitchat boring.
+My solution to this is 25 Imaginative Conversation Starters at every lunch, dinner, cocktail or meeting.
+Proof of their success is that one of my very own offspring recently sprung one of the questions on me.
 Ha!

-So this is short.
-It’s a totally new way to approach networking.
+It’s a new approach networking.
 It’s a more relaxed attitude.
 It’s about making friends, not contacts.

 If you are new to networking, these events are not where you sell anything.
 These are opportunities to meet interesting people and build relationships (aka make friends).